2010 Commonwealth Games: Logo and mascot

+The official mascot for the 2010 Commonwealth Games was Shera, an anthropomorphised tiger.
+The name comes from the Hindi word "Sher", colloquially used to represent the tiger.
+As per the organizing committee, tiger is associated with Shakti, the universal power, in Hindu mythology and the mascot represented the values of majesty, power, charisma, intelligence and grace.

-The logo of the 2010 Commonwealth Games is an image of Chakra, India's national symbol of freedom, unity, power and progress.
-The silhouette of the figures spiralling upwards from the Chakra, represents the growth of India into a vibrant nation and the games motto, Come out and play.
-The logo consists of six colours which are green, red, yellow, blue, purple and pink.
-Green represents life, energy, high spirits, the 2010 games as a green games and determination in overcoming challenges, purple represents reassurance, mystery and excitement, red represents unity, yellow represents destiny, blue represents equality while pink represents luxury and surprise.
+The logo of the 2010 Commonwealth Games consists is derived from the image of the Ashoka Chakra, India's national symbol, which denotes freedom, unity, power and progress.
+There are several silhouettes of the figures spiralling upwards from the Chakra, which represented the growth of India into a vibrant nation and the motto of the Games.
+The logo used six colours-green, red, yellow, blue, purple, and pink.
+As per the organizing committee, green represented life, energy, high spirits, the designation of the 2010 games as a green games, and determination in overcoming challenges, purple represented reassurance, mystery, and excitement, red represented unity, yellow represents destiny, blue represented equality, and pink represented luxury, and surprise.
+The logo was designed by Idiom Design and Consulting.

-Mascot

-Shera, mascot of the Commonwealth Games in Delhi taking a ride on Dal Lake in Srinagar.